sympy/sympy/doc/src/explanation/glossary.md

     of as having a "true" or "false" value (note that `Boolean` objects do not use the {term}`three-valued logic` used by the {term}`assumptions`).

+Bound symbols

+    A {term}`symbol` in an expression is *bound* if it is not {term}`free
+    <free symbols>`.
+A bound symbol can be replaced everywhere with new symbol
+    and the resulting expression will still be mathematically equivalent.
+    Examples of bound symbols are integration variables in definite integrals and substituted variables in a {class}`~.Subs`.
+Bound symbols are sometimes represented by {term}`dummy` symbols, but the are not always {class}`~.Dummy` objects, and {class}`~.Dummy` objects are not always bound symbols.

 Canonical Form
 Canonicalize